OGGM/oggm/docs/api.rst

 Listed here are the classes which are relevant at the API level (i.e. classes which are used and re-used across modules and tasks).

-TODO: add the flowline classes, the model classes, etc.
+TODO: add the model classes, etc.